zsketchy/thefive/README.md

+## The Five

-## Purpose
+## Why?

-This repository contains an ever-evolving but clearly versioned essence of rules for how to live a good life.
-It is as consistent as possible with all religious and philosophical belief systems, targeting a very robust and universal system of rules as a set.
+This repository contains an ever-evolving but clearly versioned essence of "rules" for how to live a good life as a human being.
+It aims to be as consistent as possible with all religious and philosophical belief systems, targeting a very robust and universal system of rules when intertwined as a set.

 ## Text Linting (i.e. document rules)